vbackeberg/go-bootstrap-vue/Guide.md

     </details>

-13. Create a button that opens a [Bootstrap Modal](https://getbootstrap.com/docs/5.1/components/modal/).
+13. Create a button on top of the table that opens a [Bootstrap Modal](https://getbootstrap.com/docs/5.1/components/modal/).

       <details>
       <summary>Code hint here</summary>